edgedb/easy-edgedb/README.md

 No problem - just change `Person` to `NPC` and it will work.

+Also, `SELECT` on an abstract type is just fine - it will select all the types that extend from it.

 Let's also experiment with a player character.
 We'll make one called Emil Sinclair who starts out traveling by horse-drawn carriage.
 We'll also just give him `City` so he'll have all three cities.

 ```